Ted Ellis (artist): African-American history

 Free At Last depicts several themes from African-American history.

-In 2009, Ted Ellis produced an exhibit focusing on the theme of African-American history in light of slavery and emancipation.
+In 2009, Ellis produced an exhibit focusing on the theme of African-American history in light of slavery and emancipation.
 The exhibit, American Slavery: The Reason Why We're Here, tied into the Juneteenth commemoration of slavery's abolition in the State of Texas.
 It was located at and included tours of the historic residence of horticulturist Henry Stringfellow, an innovator in organic gardening who was enlightened in how he employed of freedmen.
 Ellis began the series of works at a 2006 exhibition at the same house.

 The exhibit's more than 20 paintings were painted with brush and fingers, and Ellis sometimes added a collage of documents.
 The exhibit included images of the transportation of slaves, the industry of slavery in crop production, and the abolition of slavery.

 The painting Free At Last includes depictions of Buffalo soldiers, Harriet Tubman, the year "1865", a mighty oak, and in the background, their heads bowed in prayer, the figures of the current owner and restorer of the house, Sam Collins III, and his wife and children.
 The exhibit also displayed Ellis' famous depiction of Barack Obama, Obama, the 44th President.

 Ellis' art was featured at a 2011 exhibition at the Rosa Parks Library and Museum.
 The Museum, at Troy University in Montgomery, Alabama, hosted the exhibit, called Our History, Heritage, and Culture: An American Story, the Art of Ted Ellis, as part of its celebration of Black History Month.

-T. Ellis has been pictorially documenting African-American lifestyle, history and culture for thirty years.
+Ellis has been pictorially documenting African-American lifestyle, history and culture for thirty years.
 Ellis paintings are in the permanent collection of the DuSable museum, Charles Wright museum, the McKenna museum, Free People of Color Museum, and the Amistad Research Center.
-The City of Selma, Alabama, commissioned T. Ellis as the official artist for the 50th anniversary for the civil rights march, known as "Bloody Sunday".
-The City and County of Galveston, Texas, recognized T. Ellis for the 150th anniversary of Juneteenth.
+The City of Selma, Alabama, commissioned Ellis as the official artist for the 50th anniversary for the civil rights march, known as "Bloody Sunday".
+The City and County of Galveston, Texas, recognized Ellis for the 150th anniversary of Juneteenth.
 The Juneteenth Freedom Project was exhibited at the State Capitol in Washington, DC at the U.S. Senate Rotunda and House of Representatives Rayburn Building.
-President Barack Obama and the First Lady, Michelle Obama of the White House has thanked T. Ellis for his art and giving.
+President Barack Obama and the First Lady, Michelle Obama of the White House has thanked Ellis for his art and giving.

-T.Ellis painting of the Tuskegee airmen, "The Lonely Angels" was signed by all the Tuskegge Airmen who were in attendance to receive their Congressional Medal of Honor from the President.
+Ellis painting of the Tuskegee airmen, "The Lonely Angels" was signed by all the Tuskegge Airmen who were in attendance to receive their Congressional Medal of Honor from the President.
 President George W. Bush and Speaker of the House of Representatives Nancy Pelosi stand amidst 300 Tuskegee Airmen during a photo opportunity Thursday, March 29, 2007, in Statuary Hall at the U.S. Capitol.
 White House.